DDieterich/ODBCapture/docs/Install-and-Config.md

 ## Application Build

-After application source code has been captured by ODBCapture, the installation of the application is the same as the ODBCapture installation.
-The `install.sql` script that is captured in each BUILD_TYPE folder is the core of the installation.
+After application source code has been captured by ODBCapture, the database build of the application is the same as the ODBCapture installation.
+The `install.sql` script that is captured in each BUILD_TYPE folder is the core of the database build scripts.

 [Several examples](https://github.com/DDieterich/ODBCapture/tree/main/builds#build-sequence) of build scripts can be found in the "builds" folder on the main page on GitHub.
 These build scripts are Linux oriented for several reasons:
 * Oracle Docker images run Linux internally.